 Housing costs in Lake Stevens are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Stevens is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lake Stevens is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lake Stevens who work in office and administrative support (13.35%), sales jobs (12.67%), and management occupations (11.07%).
+Unlike some cities, Lake Stevens isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Stevens are a mix of both white- and blue-collar jobs.
+Overall, Lake Stevens is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Lake Stevens who work in office and administrative support (12.26%), management occupations (11.15%), and sales jobs (8.95%).

 Also of interest is that Lake Stevens has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lake Stevens in 2010 was $28,000, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $112,000 for a family of four.
-However, Lake Stevens contains both very wealthy and poor people as well.
+The per capita income in Lake Stevens in 2018 was $36,205, which is upper middle income relative to Washington and the nation.
+This equates to an annual income of $144,820 for a family of four.

+Lake Stevens is a very ethnically-diverse city.
 The people who call Lake Stevens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Stevens residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Stevens include Irish, English, Norwegian, and Italian.
+Lake Stevens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.92% of the city’s residents.
+Important ancestries of people in Lake Stevens include German, Irish, English, Norwegian, and French.

 The most common language spoken in Lake Stevens is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.